Govind-techie/LeetCode/README.md

 - **Problem 42: Trapping Rain Water**
   *Calculate how much water can be trapped after raining, given the elevation map.
 Solved using the two-pointer approach to reduce space and achieve O(n) time complexity.*

+- **Problem 51: N-Queens**
+  *Solve the N-Queens problem where the task is to place N queens on an N×N chessboard such that no two queens threaten each other.
+The problem is solved using **backtracking** and checking for safety at each position on the board.*

 ---

 ### 🚀 Special Problems (Hard)